jaewoocho/jaewoocho/README.md

 - 👋 Hi, I'm Jaewoo Anthony Cho or you can just call me 'J'
 - 📫 How to reach me ...
-Email: jcho02@syr.edu
+Email: jaewoo.a.cho@vanderbilt.edu

 <!---
 jaewoocho/jaewoocho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.